fsharp/fsharp/README.md

 * build support,
 * a copy of FSharp.Core used to run the tools
 * related DLLs.

+The NuGet packages are exactly the ones produced by AppVeyor CI, e.g. [for version 4.1.2](https://ci.appveyor.com/project/fsgit/fsharp/build/4.1.2/artifacts).
+They are pushed to http://nuget.org by someone with appropriate permissions.

 The ``FSharp.Compiler.Tools`` NuGet package can be used if you wish to use the latest F# compiler on a computer without relying on the installed version of Visual Studio.
 Adding it via nuget to a project will override the in-box compiler with the compiler from the nuget package.